Fornication/Arkays-Commandment/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Sovn for teaching me a lot of the stuff I didn't know, guiding me through compilation and being very patient with my questions.
-- ShadesofDawn for helping the dev phase with some of the tougher questions and some of the patching.
+- ShadesofDawn for helping in the dev phase with some of the tougher questions and some of the patching.
 - Jen, Stronmaus, Destwin, Sabrenation and Mantis for helping with the play-testing and input in the development phase.

 ## Contact